China expands its naval base in South China Sea.

 Yulin Navy base is strategically very important for the Chinese navy, as it will serve as another base from which to send ships to Spratly islands and Paracel islands.
 From these islands, the Chinese navy can monitor other countries’ navy ships passing through the South China Sea.
 The sea in Spratly islands and Paracel islands is very rough, and for this reason, the Chinese navy ships cannot be stationed there, but will do so in Yulin Navy base.

 China’s fleet of submarines is expanding and so does the quality of the submarines being produced.
 The underground facility in Yulin Naval base will allow the submarines to be hidden from satellite imaging.
-The US is continously monitoring the South China Sea, and maintains a naval presence to bring a balance in the firepower in the region.
+The US is continuously monitoring the South China Sea, and maintains a naval presence to bring a balance in the firepower in the region.